 Simon is a senior developer with over 20 years programming experience, particularly covering C++ and the .NET Framework.
 He believes knowledge is to be shared and has written or co-written more than a dozen books for professional programmers.

-Course Overview (This is delivered at the end of the process) (Music) HI, and welcome to this course, Beginning C# Collections.
+Course Overview (Music) HI, and welcome to this course, Beginning C# Collections.
 I'm Simon Robinson and I first started coding in C# 18 years ago when the language was still in beta, and I've been a C# developer ever since because I think it's such a great general-purpose language.
 I wrote this course because using collections correctly really is a vital skill if you want to become an effective C# developer.
 Just about any real app is going to require collections, because if your program uses any data, it probably needs a collection to store and lets you work with that data.
 In this course, I'll show you how to code using what are arguably the most useful and widely used collections, the array, the list, and the dictionary, and importantly, when to use each of those collections.
 I'll teach you good techniques for leveraging collection operations, how to look up, enumerate, and modify data in collections, and you'll even get a very quick overview of how LINQ can help you extract data from collections.
 By the end of this course, you should be able to manipulate simple collections to store data appropriately in the kinds of scenarios that most frequently come up when writing apps, and are to come up when writing.
 Prerequisites: Before beginning this course, you need to be able to write simple apps in C# using Visual Studio.
 This is a beginners' course so you don't need any prior knowledge of collections, but you do need to know basic C#.